tristanpwdennis/cairn/README.md

 All functionality currently runs locally, with planned extensions for parallel computation on **Dask clusters** managed by **SLURM** or **Kubernetes**.

---

 ## Naming

 > *Cairns* are piles of rocks, often left on ridges or mountaintops to guide walkers.
-> Passers-by add a stone as they pass.
+> Passersby add a stone as they pass.
 > Likewise, this library is a small stack of utilities — pragmatic additions on top of the excellent Python population-genomics ecosystem.

---

 ## Installation